 In medical care environments, eye protection is used by healthcare personnel to protect their eyes from exposure to splashes, sprays, splatter, and respiratory secretions.
 Healthcare workers (HCWs) have been at the frontline of this global health crisis and they must have the best personal protective equipment (PPE) to protect themselves from airborne transmission.

-COVID-19 can be transmitted by entering your body through your eyes
+The COVID-19 virus can be transmitted by entering your body through your eyes

 We know the primary manner COVID-19 is spread is by respiratory droplets coming in contact with mucosal membranes.
 The virus spreads from an infected person to its new host through liquid particles when they cough, sneeze, speak or breathe heavily.
 However, the eye surface contains a similar mucosal lining and ACE2 receptors, which bind to the virus, therefore, eye protection in medical settings is crucial.